isovector/certainty-by-construction/src/book/8-functions.lagda.md

 indices need to align, you should immediately think "function" (or at least "morphism," as we will discuss in @sec:categorytheory.)
 But, if matrices correspond to functions, exactly which functions are we talking about?
-The indices give us a clue --- the input must be parameterized by exactly one of `m`, `n`, and the output must be the other.
+The indices give us a clue---the input must be parameterized by exactly one of `m`, `n`, and the output must be the other.
 In every day tasks, matrices are usually multiplied against column vectors.
 For example, if we think about a 2-dimensional space with XY coordinates, the corresponds to a 90 degree